Warm up

 Focus points

-• Don’t move too slow – keep up a good pace
+• Don’t move too slow, keep a steady pace in order to create propulsion

 Coach tip